The Ultimate Sofa Disposal Guide for London

 The biggest issue with taking your sofa to your local HWRC is how you’ll fit your sofa in your car.
 Sofas are hard enough to get into your house, let alone out again in one piece.
 For this reason, many people choose to use a saw to take the arms off their sofa to fit it into the car and to make it easy to carry.
 So, if you definitely know you won’t be needing your sofa again or it’s not in good enough condition for reuse, go ahead and break it up.
 Alternatively, you could consider hiring a van.

-Your local council provides its residents a collection service for unwanted bulky items.
+Your local council provides its residents a collection service for unwanted bulky items, including sofas and sofa beds.

 Although relatively cheap (and 5 are actually free of charge!), the major downside to the council bulky waste collection service is speed and convenience.
 Many can take weeks to organise and also few collect from within the property.